MICHAEL L. WARSH - BIOGRAPHY

 A distasteful lack of finality - part 2

-Warsh Law regularly sponsors a number of community, educational and sports activities, and is presently sponsoring one of the performances of the Vancouver Island Symphony Orchestra.
+Warsh Law regularly sponsors a number of community, educational and sports activities.
+Warsh Law presently sponsors one performances of the Vancouver Island Symphony Orchestra each season.